Azure-Samples/aks-ray-sample/docs/ray-tuning-on-blobfuse.md

 3. Enable execute permissions on the `deploy.sh` script by running `chmod +x deploy.sh`.
 4. Run the `deploy.sh` script by running `./deploy.sh`.
 This script will deploy the AKS cluster, install the KubeRay operator then submit a training job pointing to azure blob storage to run on the AKS cluster.

-   Once the script finish execution, then open the URL displayed in the final line (see the example below for the script's last few lines).
+   Once the ray job starts running, open the Dashboard URL as show below to track the progress of the job.
    ```sh
    ...
    ...